 It is much, much harder to have precise control over food cooking on the stove top.
 You just can’t get this precise any other way.
 This makes it more difficult (but still not impossible) to overcook your food.
 However, with sous vide, most overcooking comes from you leaving it in the water bath for way, way longer than it needs.
 So it’s much less likely to get an overcooked steak when you’re cooking sous vide.

 Sous Vide Equipment

 Now for the fun part.
 You’ll need some equipment to get started, so let’s look at your options.

 You need a sous vide machine.
 There are immersion circulators and there are water oven style sous vide machines.
 There are pros and cons to each type, and you can read more about types of sous vide machines here.

-The ChefSteps Joule is the best immersion circulator on the market right now, according to my personal experience as well as a Bon Appetit show that I was watching the other day on the Roku.
+The ChefSteps Joule is the best immersion circulator on the market right now, according to my personal experience as well as a Bon Appetit show that I was watching the other day.